CristovoXDGM/bento_challange/README.md

 For mocked data, it was create a dart file where it has some classes and variables there are beign used to provide info for the fruits and vegetables.

-I would like to thank you for the opportunity you are giving me to take part in your selection process.
-I hope I can pass and join this wonderful team at bento.